Border Collie Grooming is an important part of your regular Border Collie care.

 To hear many Border Collie owners tell it, this may also mean rolling in interesting things when opportunity knocks.

-Baths are definitely included in keeping this breed properly groomed, along with other techniques.
+Baths are also definitely included in keeping this breed properly groomed, along with other techniques.

 For example, some Border Collie coats are wavy to the point of being curly while other coats are quite straight.